methaneemissionsclimateTROPOMIgreenhouse gas

 • Coal mining (~11%)

 Unlike CO₂, which persists in the atmosphere for centuries, methane breaks down in about 12 years.
-This means reducing methane emissions produces rapid climate benefits — it's the fastest lever for slowing near-term warming.
+This means reducing methane emissions produces rapid climate benefits.
+How CO₂ itself is tracked from orbit is a separate problem, covered in CO₂ and carbon monitoring satellites.

-Methane absorbs sunlight at specific wavelengths in the shortwave infrared (SWIR), particularly around 1.65 μm and 2.3 μm.
-When sunlight passes through the atmosphere, hits the ground, and reflects back to the satellite, methane molecules along the path absorb some of that light.
+Methane absorbs sunlight at specific wavelengths in the shortwave infrared (SWIR), particularly around 1.65 μm and 2.3 μm, and satellite spectrometers detect the gas by measuring how deeply those absorption features cut into reflected sunlight.
+When sunlight passes through the atmosphere, hits the ground, and reflects back to the satellite, methane molecules along the path absorb some of that light — the more methane in the column, the deeper the absorption.

 The satellite measures the depth of these absorption features: